nneonneo/sstic-2023/writeup.md

 The idea is now clear: the fault injection causes the chip to sometimes perform the intended XOR operation, in which case we see the alternating power draw pattern appear after x=350.
 The power draw between x=420 and x=480 depends on the result of the XOR calculation.

 Here, we can make a guess that the amount of power used will depend on the number of 1 bits set in each byte of the result, where the result is the XOR of the secret key and the mask input.
-As the "leakage measurements" are completely artificial and free of any noise, this is very easy to do with a [simple script](files/stage2d/solve.py):
+We can therefore recover the key by analyzing the power used for each byte.
+As the "leakage measurements" are completely artificial and free of any noise, this is fairly straightforward to implement ([`solve.py`](files/stage2d/solve.py)):

 ```python
 import h5py